slowernews/wisdom-tldr/README.md

 > *'Startup fortune cookie: That company that seems so interested in buying you won't.'*

-Successful Entrepreneurs are good risk managers.
+Successful *entrepreneurs* are good managing risk.<br>
+However they have extended confort zones, so low risk for them might mean high risk for you.

 > *'Entrepreneurs prepare for bad.
 They budget pessimistically using the worst case scenario.'*